tarunsachdeva/blog/_posts/2019-07-09-software-is-modeling-the-world.markdown

 draft: false
 ---

-Perhaps software isn't _eating_ the world, its actually just _modelling_ it.
+Software isn't _eating_ the world, its just _modelling_ it.
+A model is a simulation, and that simulation has some really exponential outcomes.
+Many of these are also unintended - because software scales human capability, and that comes with scale effects which are hard to predict.

 It's modelling our personalities.
 It's modelling our relationships.